 The other way to become a house sitter is the old-school method.
 Talk to locals in your community and let them know you are available to home sit.
 Advertise your services by pinning an ad to community noticeboards or at the local library.
 Post on community Facebook groups and community forums and websites and begin to develop a reputation via word of mouth.

-What Is Expected of a House Sitter
+What Is Expected of a House Sitter in Australia

 A house sitter’s job is to look after a home and pets while the homeowner is away.
 In return, the house sitter can stay at the property, usually in the home.